Cosmos Staking Guide 2025: Complete

 Market Risks

-- Price Volatility: ATOM price can fluctuate significantly
+- Price Volatility: token price can fluctuate significantly

 - Inflation Impact: Token inflation affects value

-- Competition: Other staking opportunities may offer better returns
+- Competition: Other bonding opportunities may offer better returns

 - Regulatory Risk: Potential regulatory changes